 According to a 2020 customer report from the research firm Walker, customer experience has and will continue to surpass both price and product in importance for business strategizing.
 So, whether you’re noticing an increase in customer churn, or you’re looking to industry trends to stay competitive – there is never a bad time or reason to create a customer experience strategy.

 To begin your CX planning journey, it’s important to start by asking yourself a few questions.

 It’s no surprise that understanding how your customers feel about your product, brand, or service is a key asset to a successful CX strategy.
 But, how do you know what your customers are really thinking and saying about your company?
 Are you asking about their initial reaction to your brand, and monitoring how they feel about you over time?
 What your customers are willing to tell you can be the most valuable data for improving brand and CX strategies.

 Gathering and measuring customer feedback data starts by deciding what customer experience metric works best for your business goals.
-Whether you want to measure your company’s Net Promoter Score (NPS) or track customer satisfaction (CSAT) on a five-point scale, choose between a variety of customer survey templates to automate the sending of customer feedback surveys.
-If you want to take your program one step further during this initial phase, you may also want to consider mapping out the customer journey and developing customer personas to enrich your CX strategy design plans.
+Whether you want to measure your company’s Net Promoter Score (NPS) or track your Customer Satisfaction Score (CSAT) on a 5-point scale, choose between a variety of customer survey templates to automate the sending of customer feedback surveys.
+If you want to take your program one step further during this initial phase, you may also want to consider mapping out the customer journey and developing buyer personas to enrich your CX strategy design plans.

 How do I compare to others in my industry?

 As more companies compete on customer experience to differentiate their brand, showing how you stack up to others in your industry can help you make a compelling argument for stakeholder buy-in.
 Studying your competitors’ CX tactics can also help you flesh out your own strategy.
 NPS benchmarking allows you to compare your NPS to flagship companies in your industry easily.